 Investors are smart

-If spenders are good for the economy, then investors are even better! when Investors behave properly, they are rewarded handsomely as such!
+If spenders are good for the economy, then investors are even better!
+When investors behave properly, they are rewarded handsomely as such!
 Of course people are irrational and investors are people, therefore a lot of investors are irrational (and by the way, a smart investor like me can take advantage of this irrational behaviour by just continuing to buy stock market index ETF funds over time irregardless of price).

 When an investor starts investing their money into the right assets, they make the world a better place.
 Rather than hoarding their wealth like savers might by keeping money under their mattress (or the modern equivalent in an online savings account), or by buying a lump of metal (like gold, which produces literally NOTHING!), a smart investor will be investing their money in productive businesses.
-They are allowing their capital to be used for innovation; human ingenuity and development to
+They are allowing their capital to be used for innovation; human ingenuity and development.

 OK back to bank accounts and cash.
 So even though you don’t want to have your capital sitting around as cash, you need a good savings buffer.
 I like to keep two years worth of living expenses, which is about 30K.
 This is because I am pretty frugal and a very aggressive investor due to my investment timeframe; FIRE in 2023 and then 70 years of living it up!
 I have the rest of my money invested in ETFs, and will shortly be settling on my first investment property (~2K down contract with 3.5% interest over a 30 year loan on a cash flow positive rental with good capital growth prospects).

 Some people will need more cash than others due to having a larger family, owning their PPOR or by having a riskier or unsteady job.
-For home owners or property investors, as explainer earlier a convenient way to maximise your cash return on your emergency savings is to use an offset account on your mortgage: you still have access to the cash, but it is working much harder for you than it would in an online savings account.
+For home owners or property investors, as explained earlier a convenient way to maximise your cash return on your emergency savings is to use an offset account on your mortgage: you still have access to the cash, but it is working much harder for you than it would in an online savings account.
 You probably still want a small emergency savings or ’Mojo’ account somewhere completely different just in case, and for quick access.

 The best bank accounts

-The best way to get a good account with no fee’s and a decent interest rate is to go with a discount online bank.
-By saving on overheads like offices and front of house customer service representatives, they can pass the savings on to you by charging little to no fee’s and giving you a decent rate.
+The best way to get a good account with no fees and a decent interest rate is to go with a discount online bank.
+By saving on overheads like offices and front of house customer service representatives, they can pass the savings on to you by charging little to no fees and giving you a decent rate.

-In Australia, at the time of writing I think the following four are my top picks for an online bank; however the rates are changing frequently due to the RBA changing the cash rate.
+In Australia, at the time of writing this I think the following four are my top picks for an online bank; however the rates are changing frequently due to the RBA changing the cash rate.
 These banks provide good website and app interfaces, as well as a highly competitive rate amongst the other banks.

 There are many other banks out there that offer a very short period of higher interest, but these quickly fizzle out and leave you with a paltry 1% or so.
 That is only going to assure you lose purchasing power through inflation and taxation!
 There are options for term deposits too, but I would steer clear of these as you don’t earn much more than these online savers, and your money is locked up and can’t be used in an emergency (so why the f wouldn’t you just buy ETFs with it instead).
 These banks will give you these rates on a condition though; they want you to either use their transaction accounts, have your salary deposited into them or make a regular monthly contribution to your savings accounts.